IbrahimGamalSaleh/Projects/Graduation Project/README.md

-Document Classification using Data Mining.
+Document Classification and Sentiment Analysis.